Priced and available individually, each glass in individual tubes.

 Grape varieties and wines for the Chablis Chardonnay (White Wines): Albarino, Arnes, Burgundy Aligote, Bordeaux (white), Burgundy (white, Chablis, Chardonnay, Chenin Bland, Cortese, Hermitager Blanc, Marsanne, Meursault, Montagny, Morillon, Pinot (Blanc, Grigio, Gris, Rulander, St Josepth (white) and Viognier.

-Mature Bordeaux: Wines from classified Bordeaux chateaux have tremendous aging potential.
+Mature Bordeaux: Wines from classified Bordeaux chateaux have tremendous ageing potential.
 In fact, when stored in perfect conditions Bordeaux can mature for a hundred years or more.
 Such venerable wines can offer an incomparable tasting experience.

 Late-ripening, small-berried clusters of Cabernet Sauvignon produce a wine with powerful tannic structure, and it is this that gives the wine its unique longevity.
-Bottle aging develops both the colour and the aromas, fusing together and rounding out the tannins to the point that the wine tastes even better than it smells.
+Bottle ageing develops both the colour and the aromas, fusing together and rounding out the tannins to the point that the wine tastes even better than it smells.

 This stage makes plateau from which the wine will slowly start to decline in quality.
 And it is at precisely this point that this classic Sommeliers shape comes into its own.
 The glass offers a smaller “breathing space” than that for the Bordeaux Grand Cru, thereby de-emphasising the aromas of age.
 Reduced tannin levels are revived on the palate, while the fruit is highlighted.
 This is a glass that imports all the concentration and finesse that these great wines deserve.